jcgonzalezb/Cypress-Workshop-final/README.md

 ## Installation

-Before cloning the reposity, it is necessary to install Node.js version 16 or higher.
+Before cloning the repository, it is necessary to install Node.js version 16 or higher.

 1. Clone this repository in the folder of your choose